 Many infertile women have fibroids and endometriosis.
-These are extremely common findings in all women in the reproductive age group ; and we'll see them in fertile women as well, so it's not very surprising that we find see them in infertile.
+These are extremely common findings in many women in the reproductive age group ; we see these in fertile women as well, so it's not very surprising that we find see them in infertile women too.

 If your gynecologist thinks you need IVF, and suggests that you do endoscopic surgery prior to referring you to an IVF specialist, it's a good idea to first meet the IVF specialist and ask him if the surgery is really required, before giving consent for the surgery !